izzat5233/auto-blog/README.md

 ### Implemented

 - `GET /api/articles`: Retrieve a list of all articles.
+- `POST /api/articles`: Manually add a new article.
+Requires a JSON body with the title and content of the article.
 - `GET /api/articles/titles`: Retrieve a list of all article titles.
 - `GET /api/articles/article/{title}`: Retrieve a single article by its title.
+- `DELETE /api/articles/article/{title}`: Delete the article with the given title.

 ### Planned